ICTU/zap2docker-auth-weekly/README.md

 # Automatic Authentication for OWASP ZAP Docker
-This project adds support to perform authenticated scans using the OWASP ZAP Docker scanscripts (https://www.zaproxy.org/docs/docker/).
+This project adds support to perform authenticated scans using the OWASP ZAP Docker [scanscripts](https://www.zaproxy.org/docs/docker/).
 These main features are available:

 - Automatically or manually filling and completing loginforms.
 - Records the sessiontoken (a cookie or Authorization header) and adds it to all spider and scanning requests.